spectrocloud/librarium/docs/docs-content/audit-logs/kube-api-audit-logging.md

 2. Identify one of your cluster contro-plane nodes.
 You find a cluster node by navigating to the left **Main Menu** and selecting **Clusters**.
 Click on your cluster to access the details pages and click on the **Nodes** tab.
-The tab contains information about each pool, select a node from the **Master Pool** to view its IP address.
+The tab contains information about each pool, select a node from the **Control Plane Pool** to view its IP address.

 3. SSH into one of your control-plane nodes using its IP address and the SSH key you specified during the cluster creation process.